Ferry Porsche: Construction Bureau at Stuttgart

-During the 1930s, Stuttgart had already established itself as a center for the automobile industry.
-Germany's most important car companies had settled in the region by then.
+By the 1930s, Stuttgart had already established itself as a center for the German automobile industry.
 It was thus an ideal location for the new Porsche design company.
 When Porsche senior opened his offices in April 1931, his son Ferry (then age 21) was by his side.
 The firm was called "Dr. Ing. h.c.
 F. Porsche GmbH Konstructionsbüro für Motoren, Fahrzeuge, Luftfahrzeuge und Wasserfahrzeugbau", meaning that Ferdinand Porsche's firm specialized in construction and consultation for engines, automobiles, airplanes, and motorboats.
 Porsche GmbH was founded in 1931 by Ferdinand Porsche, Dr. Anton Piëch and Adolf Rosenberger.
-While Rosenberger was the financial backer, he also brought technical knowledge and racing skill to the equation.
+While Rosenberger was the financial backer, he also brought technical knowledge and racing skill to the company.
 Father and son were accompanied by renowned engineers.

 During the early 1930s, Germany's economic crisis was at its peak.
-The country was on the verge of political succession by the National Socialists.
-In addition to the financial and political crises, Porsche also faced a lack in personnel, altogether greatly limiting the company's prospects initially.
+The country was on the verge of political succession by the Nazis.
+In addition to the financial and political crises, Porsche also faced a lack in personnel, limiting the company's prospects initially.

-Nevertheless, Porsche soon obtained contracts from important German automotive firms, such as Wanderer, Auto Union, Zwickau, Zündapp and, starting in 1933, the new German National Socialist regime.
+Nevertheless, Porsche soon obtained contracts from important German automotive firms Wanderer, Auto Union, Zwickau, Zündapp and, starting in 1933, the Nazi government.
 Some of these projects had historical impact, such as the mid-engine Auto Union Silver Arrow race cars, designed by Porsche.

-By those years, a newspaper expressed that "in the automobile world, the name Porsche deserves a monument."
+By that time, a newspaper published that "in the automobile world, the name Porsche deserves a monument."

-Ferry Porsche, at the time, managed a group of departments ranging from design to customer relationship management.
-They were: "controlling of testing", "coordinating of the design engineers", and "keeping good relations with clients".
-In 1935, Ferry married Dorothea Reitz, whom he had first met in the corridors of Daimler-Benz, years before.
+Ferry Porsche, at the time, managed departments "controlling of testing", "coordinating of the design engineers", and "keeping good relations with clients".
+In 1935, Ferry married Dorothea Reitz, whom he had first met at Daimler-Benz.
 The couple had four children: Ferdinand Alexander (born 1935), Gerhard (born 1938), Hans-Peter (born 1940), and Wolfgang (born 1943), and remained married until her death.

 In 1938, when his father moved to the new Volkswagen plant at Wolfsburg, Ferry became deputy manager of the Stuttgart bureau and relocated the design departments to Stuttgart-Zuffenhausen.